Raptors vs. Hornets: Betting Trends, Record ATS, Home/Road Splits

 Raptors Betting Records & Stats

-- Toronto has won 28, or 60.9%, of the 46 games it has played as the favorite this season.

-- Toronto has played as a favorite of -900 or more once this season and won that game.
+- Toronto has not entered a game this season with shorter moneyline odds than -1600.

-- The sportsbooks' moneyline implies a 90% chance of a victory for the Raptors.
+- The moneyline for this contest implies a 94.1% chance of a victory for the Raptors.

 Raptors vs. Hornets Over/Under Stats